eluinstra/ebms-core/readme.txt

 Remarks:
 -	Duplicate messages will always be eliminated
+-	Only acts as ToPartyMSH, not as nextMSH
 -	Extendible to support other communication protocols
 -	Manifest can only refer to payload data included as part of the message as payload document(s) contained in a Payload Container, not to remote resources accessible via a URL
 -	Only 1 (allPurpose) Channel per Action is supported
 -	ErrorList and Acknowledgment elements as part of another message are not supported.
 Only standalone Acknowledgment and MessageError messages are supported.

-See SourceForge for the EbMS Admin Console.

 ===============
 Prerequisites =